Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Motivation

-We run a simple experiment to show that a limited diversity cache will influence simulation quality.
-We randomly select 10,000 trajectories from a real-world dataset (described in the section~\ref{sec:eva}) as the ground truth.
-Following a common group‑based approach: LLM-archetypes~\cite{chopra2024limits}, we first build several clusters based on people’s profile attributes, such as occupation and income.
-For each cluster, we maintain a limited number of real mobility trajectories, keeping only 1,000 real trajectories in total.
-To generate 10,000 new trajectories, we assign 10,000 new users to their most similar clusters based on their profiles.
-For each new user, we randomly select one trajectory from the assigned cluster as the generated result.
-When the store is small, many people receive identical trajectories, which reduces diversity.
+We run a simple experiment to show that a cache with limited diversity degrades simulation quality.
+From a real-world dataset (Section~\ref{sec:eva}), we randomly sample 10,000 trajectories as ground truth.
+We then simulate trajectories with LLM-archetypes~\cite{chopra2024limits}, a common group-based method.
+It groups people into clusters by profile attributes such as occupation and income, and keeps only a small set of real trajectories, 1,000 across all clusters.
+To generate 10,000 new trajectories, we assign 10,000 new users to the most similar cluster by profile and samples one stored trajectory from that cluster.
+When the store is small, many users receive the same trajectory, which limits diversity.

 We compare the ground‑truth and simulated sets on two standard mobility signals.
-(1) \textbf{Stay duration.} For each trajectory we compute the mean duration of all stops and compare the two distributions.
-(2) \textbf{Location coverage.} We divide the study area into 1\,\text{km}$\times$1\,\text{km} grids, find the 15 grids that appear most often in the ground‑truth set, and count how often the baseline visits those same grids.
-Figure~\ref{fig:duration} shows the results of the stay duration distribution.
-Compared to real-world data, the group-based method generates trajectories with more similar stay durations, showing less behavioral diversity.
+(1) \textbf{Stay duration.} For each trajectory, we compute the mean duration of all stops, then compare the two distributions.
+(2) \textbf{Location coverage.} We divide the study area into 1\,\text{km}$\times$1\,\text{km} grids, identify the 15 grids visited most often in the ground-truth set, and count how often the baseline visits those same grids.
+Figure~\ref{fig:duration} compares the stay-duration distributions.
+Compared to the real data, the group-based method produces stay durations that are more tightly concentrated, indicating less behavioral diversity.
 Figure~\ref{fig:Location coverage} illustrates the location coverage.
 The results show that the group-based approach underrepresents many of the most frequently visited locations in the real data.
-These results show that limited cache diversity reduces the realism of mobility simulation, motivating the need for a more flexible cache that can generalize beyond stored samples.
+Together, these results show that limited cache diversity reduces the realism of mobility simulation, which motivates a more flexible cache that can generalize beyond the stored samples.